JohnnyGOX17/john-gentile-website/kb/programming_languages/python.md

 2. In SSH session, launch Jupyter lab headlessly on a specific port, like `$ jupyter lab --no-browser --port=8889`
 3. Open a browser window to `http://localhost:8889/lab?token=<token URL string from Jupyter launch in SSH session>` (or just click the link it outputs in the terminal)
   + Besides running notebooks remotely, this method allows opening & viewing of other remote files.

+#####  Jupyter Lab Plugins

+- [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/index.html) is the next-generation web-based UI for Jupyter notebooks.
+  + Vim keybindings are currently best supported with the plugin [jupyterlab-contrib/jupyterlab-vim](https://github.com/jupyterlab-contrib/jupyterlab-vim).
+    * [Keybindings can also be modified](https://github.com/jupyterlab-contrib/jupyterlab-vim/blob/master/modify-keybinds.md) similar to a `.vimrc` settings file
+  + Spell checking of Markdown cells can be achieved with the [jupyterlab-spellchecker](https://github.com/jupyterlab-contrib/spellchecker) plugin
+- Since plaintext diffs of Jupyter notebooks are sometimes not very insightful, tools like [nbdime](https://nbdime.readthedocs.io/en/latest/) are useful to better diff & merge notebooks within a Git repo.
+  + [ReviewNB](https://www.reviewnb.com/) is a service that can similarly help with reviews on public repos like GitHub

 #####  Exporting Jupyter Notebooks